fbpx

 What are the Laws on Jaywalking in California?

-Jaywalking is the term used to refer to when a pedestrian crosses a road that has marked crosswalks or a marked intersection but does so from a point other than this designated crosswalk.
-Jaywalking laws were put into place to protect both pedestrians and automobile drivers from avoidable car accidents.
+Jaywalking refers to when a pedestrian crosses a road with marked crosswalks or a marked intersection but does so from a point other than the designated crosswalk.
+Jaywalking laws protect both pedestrians and automobile drivers from avoidable car accidents.
+Law enforcement officers are unlikely to arrest you for jaywalking, but they will likely issue a ticket if they see you.
+In California, jaywalking is an infraction, and a first offense will cost you a minimum fine of $196.
+The DMV will not assess points onto your driving record.

 How Can I Stay Safe as a Pedestrian?